Generalized Quantum Geometric Tensor in a Non-Hermitian Exciton-Polariton System: Measuring Non-Hermitian Quantum Geometric Tensor

-In exciton-polariton systems, only the components of $\mathbf{S}^R_\pm$ \cite{su2021} and $Q^{RR}_{\pm,\mu\nu}$ \cite{liao2021} have been experimentally measured so far, while the left eigenstates are not directly accessible.
-Here, we present a formalism that allows us to reconstruct the components of $\mathbf{S}_\pm^{LR}$ and $Q^{NH}_{\pm,\mu\nu}$, which can be determined by measuring the pseudospins of the right eigenstates.
+In exciton-polariton systems, only the components of $\mathbf{S}^R_\pm$ \cite{su2021} and $Q^{RR}_{\pm,\mu\nu}$ \cite{liao2021} have been experimentally measured so far, and the left eigenstates are not directly accessible.
+Here, we present a formalism that allows us to reconstruct the components of $\mathbf{S}_\pm^{LR}$ and $Q^{LR}_{\pm,\mu\nu}$, by measuring the pseudospins of the right eigenstates.
 In the following section, we will demonstrate both generalizations of non-Hermitian Berry curvature and quantum metric tensor using a non-Hermitian exciton-polariton model.